(Published on Lost In The Multiplex)

 Based on the 2004 book written by David Mitchell, and written and directed by Lana and Andy Wachowski and Tom Tykwer, Cloud Atlas intertwines six subtly interconnected stories, spanning from the 19th century to a post-apocalyptic future.

-The film follows lawyer Adam Ewing (Jim Sturgess) who’s travelling on a 19th century merchant ship, 20th century music composer Robert Frobisher (Ben Whishaw) who’s trying to compose his own masterpiece, journalist Luisa Rey (Halle Berry) who’s trying to uncover a story in the 1970’s, present day Timothy Cavendish (Jim Broadbent) who’s being held against his will in a nursing home, genetically engineered fabricant Sonmi-451 (Doona Bae) who’s being interviewed before her execution in a dystopian future, and Valley tribesmen Zachry (Tom Hanks), who’s living in a distant, post-apocalyptic society 106 winters after The Fall.
+The film follows lawyer Adam Ewing (Jim Sturgess) who is travelling on a 19th century merchant ship, 20th century music composer Robert Frobisher (Ben Whishaw) who’s trying to compose his own masterpiece, journalist Luisa Rey (Halle Berry) who’s trying to uncover a story in the 1970’s, present day Timothy Cavendish (Jim Broadbent) who’s being held against his will in a nursing home, genetically engineered fabricant Sonmi-451 (Doona Bae) who’s being interviewed before her execution in a dystopian future, and Valley tribesmen Zachry (Tom Hanks), who’s living in a distant, post-apocalyptic society 106 winters after The Fall.

 In the book, Mitchell cuts all but one story in half, shifting to the next story as soon as its predecessor reaches a cliffhanger.
-The central chapter, Zachry’s post-apolitical future, is the only full-length chapter, which follows with the book returning to tell the second half of each story in reverse order.
+The central chapter, Zachry’s post-apocalyptic future, is the only full-length chapter, which follows with the book returning to tell the second half of each story in reverse order.
 This “Russian doll” structure works exceptionally well in the book, giving us time to invest in the many characters and their stories, and swiftly moving on to the next whilst leaving us with the suspense of wanting to know the fate of the character before.

 However, this structure in the book also meant that it was a little too complicated to connect the stories together at first, as aside from the occasional single sentence in the middle of a story that would remind us of a link we were constantly trying to figure out, it is very easy to find yourself engaged in the single stories rather than the bigger picture.